Stephen Powis: Professional career

-In 2021 he was appointed as interim chief executive officer of NHS Improvement.
+Following the appointment of Amanda Pritchard as NHS England chief executive in 2021 he was appointed as interim chief executive officer of NHS Improvement.

-He was created a Knight Bachelor, for services to the NHS, particularly during Covid-19, in the Queen's 2022 Birthday Honours.
+He was created a Knight Bachelor, for services to the NHS, particularly during COVID-19, in the Queen's 2022 Birthday Honours.

+Powis resigned as National Medical Director for NHS England in July 2025.
+He was succeeded jointly by obstetrician Professor Meghana Pandit and general practitioner Dr Claire Fuller.